vilmosnagy/currency-api-2021/README.md

       >
     </div>
     <strong>
-              This work is Sponsored by SendLetter, the Cheapest way to Send Letters, Documents <a href="https://sendletter.org">physically anywhere in the world</a> with the click of a button.
+              Sponsored by SendLetter, the Cheapest and Easiest way to Send Documents, Letters, Forms, Statements, Invoices, Invitations, Posters, Flyers, Handwritten Letters to anywhere in the World, starting at $1<br><br>

-Upload your PDF & we will print the pages in high quality and send it to the destination address.

-Our prices are cheapest in the world, starting at $1, you cannot get prices lower than this from anywhere else.

-You can use our service to send Forms, Documents, Invoices, Statements, Letters, Invitations, Posters, Flyers, Handwritten letters to your friends, Thank You letters to customers and for many more things.

 Visit [SendLetter.org](https://sendletter.org) to Send Now!
 And Save your Time and Money.
     </strong>